OpenNebula/docs/source/release_notes441/migrating441.rst

 If for any reason you need to restore your previous OpenNebula, follow these steps:

--  With OpenNebula 4.4 still installed, restore the DB backup using 'onedb restore -f'
+-  With OpenNebula 4.4.1 still installed, restore the DB backup using 'onedb restore -f'
--  Uninstall OpenNebula 4.4, and install again your previous version.
+-  Uninstall OpenNebula 4.4.1, and install again 4.4.
 -  Copy back the backup of /etc/one you did to restore your configuration.

 Known Issues